 "Companies owned by Beaty have a bad reputation for breaking human rights laws in South America."

 Around 20% of the total population of Iceland (some 45,000 people) last week lent their support to a petition, aimed at stopping Canadian mining entrepreneur Ross Beaty from "taking over" one of the country's largest geo-thermal power producers.

 The action was organised by the country's most renowned popular singer, Bjork.

 It follows a high-profile campaign which Bjork helped launch last year, when she also got into trouble for attacking Beaty in Maclean's magazine.

-Although Beaty's Magma corporation purports be a "green energy" promoter, he himself has been a major investor in hardrock mining.
+Although Beaty's Magma corporation purports be a "green energy" promoter, he himself has been a major investor in hardrock gold, silver and copper mining.

 He has recently promoted Ventana Gold (active in Colombia) and Pan American Silver (which has mines in Peru, Bolivia and Argentina, and plans to commence mining in Mexico and Russia).